fxkuehl/keyboard/layout.md

 | Finger travel | Total in units of the key size | Per-finger travel, normalized per 1000 keystrokes |
 | Run length    | Avg # consecutive keystrokes: Left hand | Right hand |

-Fast bigrams, finger travel and run length are not directly optimized for, but they are shown here for reference and comparison with other layouts.
+Fast bigrams, finger travel and run length are not explicitly included in the quality function.
+They are shown here for reference and comparison with other layouts.
 Finger travel is indirectly affected by the heatmap.
 Run length and fast bigrams are implicitly optimized by the definition of slow bigrams, which penalize non-fast bigrams in the same hand.

 ### QWERTY